MrEMU/Proxer_to_MAL_Import/README.md

 $ poetry run python main.py
 ```

+After starting the script it will ask for your MAL Client ID.
+Either copy and paste it from you MAL Account settings if
+you are a normal user or skip this step, if you are a dev and have set up the environment variable in your IDE.

 ### Finish

 After the Script has successfully finished, there will be a generated ``\data\mal_import.xml``.
 Because of differences in